Inspiring People across the UK

 People Powered explores the stories of international and world-class industries, ranging from aviation to football, looking at their impact on communities and local landscapes.
 In collaboration with the University of West London, Brent Museum, Redbridge Museum & Heritage Centre, the University of Hertfordshire and MIMA in Middlesbrough, the Gallery will work with an artist or filmmaker and a group of young people in each area to collect living memories and stories and make a visual response to the theme.
 A display of these stories will be held in each location across the three years, with a final show of all the stories at the Gallery when it reopens in 2023.

-A National Skills Sharing Partnership sees the Gallery work with staff at museums in Belfast, Nottingham, Plymouth and Sudbury, followed by a further eight other locations, to create a UK wide learning network involving collaborative displays, exchanges, mentoring, seminars and internships.
+A National Skills & Knowledge Exchange Programme sees the Gallery work with staff at museums in Belfast, Nottingham, Plymouth and Sudbury, followed by a further eight other locations, to create a UK wide learning network involving collaborative displays, exchanges, mentoring, seminars and internships.
 Each organisation will have the opportunity to create a bespoke programme that fits their needs.
-The Gallery will invite applications to join the programme soon.

 Picturing History is an extensive digital learning resource will enable schools and teachers to explore the Collection for curriculum based teaching and learning.